 For cutting my vinyl tiles, I used a BIBURY utility knife.
 This knife comes with ten extra blades, is foldable and has a belt clip that helps to keep it from being misplaced during your projects.
 It’s also very functional for other projects, has a good guarantee and is ergonomically designed for easier use.

-- √【Safety Use】Bibury utility knife has small plastic protector on the blade tip and safety lack...
+- √【Safety Use】Bibury utility knife has a small plastic protector on the blade tip, and a safety...

 For my living flooring I chose this vinyl flooring manufactured by Amerlife.
 I really liked how it was longer in length and was less wide than the tiles I had used in my bathroom.
 The grain pattern was very cohesive with each tile, and I was able to blend the tiles very cohesively throughout the arears I was laying this tile.